jpdarela/CAETE-DVM/README.md

 # CAETÊ

+-Warning: This readme is outdated.
+A new version is coming soon.

+I made a lot of changes in the source code.
+The prototype version of the model is stored in the branch CAETE-DVM-v0.1

 This is the implementation of the Dynamic Vegetation Model CAETÊ (CArbon and Ecosystem Trait-based Evaluation model) - including Nitrogen and Phosphorus cycling.

 ## Development Dependencies